ubc-cpsc330/lecture08_demo/README.md

-# Lecture 7 Demo: IMDB Ratings
+# Lecture 8 Demo: Optimizing Hyperparameters using Spotify

 You can use this repository as a template to create a repository for yourself so you can follow along with the Lecture demo.